mehmet-tr/cryptographer.py/README.md

 ### Disclaimer:

-Along with the NO WARRENTY disclaimer explictly laided out in the GPL license, this software has not been independantly reviewed and should NOT be used for any application in which strong encryption is required.
+Along with the NO WARRENTY disclaimer explictly laided out in the GPL, this software has not been independantly reviewed and should NOT be used for any application for which strong encryption is required.

 ### Installation: